SkaiCloud/virbela/README.md

 2. run "npm install" to install all dependencies
 3. run "npm start" a script will run nodemon

-### <p>Once started the index.js script will spawn 1 corperation with a random max floor level, random amount of elevators and random amount of elevator users.</p>
+### <p>Once started the index.js script will spawn 1 corperation with a random max floor level, random amount of elevators and random amount of elevator users.
+When your local server is launched you can come back to this readme test out the endpoints without having to type it in.</p>

 ## **PUT**
 |API Endpoints|Description|